 It is very difficult to forecast OCF's underlying future fund performance.
 BVP, manager of OCF, continues to monitor the cash flow projections on a daily basis.
-On February 15, 2022, BVP utilized \$1.08 million in tax credits.
-This resulted in an additional loan payment obligation of the Fund to the State of Ohio in the amount of \$1.08 million, which is subordinate to the payments due to the holders of the bonds.
+On February 15, 2023, BVP utilized \$7.76 million in tax credits.
+This resulted in an additional loan payment obligation of the Fund to the State of Ohio in the amount of \$7.76 million, which is subordinate to the payments due to the holders of the bonds.
 The loan payment obligation is due on the first February 15 or August 15 after the repayment of all bonds, and interest accrues at a rate of 4.225% per year.
-This tax credit draw was the lowest since BVP started using credits in 2017.
 BVP continually evaluates potential use of credits based on market conditions, Underlying Fund portfolio performance, and OCF's debt maturity schedules.

-Fund Data (as of 06/30/22)
+Fund Data (as of 06/30/23)